 Prime Vision is a global leader in computer vision integration and robotics for logistics and e-commerce.
 As an award-winning company, Prime Vision designs and integrates solutions using the latest recognition, identification, and robotics techniques to optimize the automation of sorting processes.

-Headquartered in Delft, The Netherlands, more than 170 experts provide comprehensive market and domain knowledge to digital companies around the world.
+With offices based in Richmond, VA and Delft, The Netherlands, more than 170 Prime Vision experts provide comprehensive market and domain knowledge to companies around the world.

-For more information, visit https://primevision.com/
+For more information, visit https://primevision.com/.

 Editorial Contact: